joealewine/blockchain-rhos/howto/console-upgrade-k8.md

 # Upgrading your console and components
 {: #upgrade-k8}

 You can upgrade the {{site.data.keyword.blockchainfull}} Platform without disrupting a running network.
-Because the platform is deployed by using a Kubernetes operator, you can pull the latest {{site.data.keyword.blockchainfull_notm}} Platform images from the IBM Entitlement registry without having to reinstall the platform.
+Because the platform is deployed by using a Kubernetes operator, you can pull the latest {{site.data.keyword.blockchainfull_notm}} Platform images from the {{site.data.keyword.IBM_notm}} Entitlement registry without having to reinstall the platform.
 You can use these instructions to upgrade to the {{site.data.keyword.blockchainfull_notm}} Platform v2.1.2.
 {:shortdesc}

 ## {{site.data.keyword.blockchainfull_notm}} Platform overview